Workshops · teaching · science communication

 Outreach

-I enjoy teaching and science communication — especially workshops that help people feel confident using tools that scientists actually use (terminal, Python, data workflows).
-Below are a few things I’ve done so far, and I plan to keep growing this side of my work.
+I enjoy teaching and science communication — especially workshops that help people feel confident using tools that scientists actually use, such as the terminal, Python, and data workflows.
+Below are a some of the workshops I have had the chance to teach, and I plan to keep growing this side of my work.

 Bash / Shell Workshop

-A hands-on introduction to the terminal and practical command-line skills (navigation, scripts, and workflows useful for research and computing).
+A hands-on introduction to the terminal and practical command-line skills, including navigation, scripts, and workflows useful for research computing.

 • Reproducible workflows for research